openearth/delft3dfmpy/README.rst

     During installation, tick the box “Add Anaconda to PATH”, even though it colors a suggestive red.

+2. Download the content of https://raw.githubusercontent.com/openearth/delft3dfmpy/master/environment.yml and store this in a local file named environment.yml

-2. Download environment.yml from this repository and create a delft3dfmpy environment with the required modules, by executing the following command in the opened command prompt.
+3. from this repository and create a delft3dfmpy environment with the required modules, by executing the following command in the opened command prompt.

         conda env create -f environment.yml